DRted2099/Route-generating-script-Kramer-Beverage/README.md

 ABOUT OUTPUT FILE:

 An output file has also been posted.
+All the distances are in km's.